The SENDCo’s Role

 MyPlans or EHCPs will be reviewed in Autumn 2, Spring 2 and Summer 2.

-If you have any questions or concerns about the special educational needs provision for your child at Mansel Primary, please contact our school SENDCo (Miss N Scott).
-Any complaints relating to special educational needs provision at Mansel Primary in the first instance, should be directed to our SENDCo (Miss N Scott) and will be dealt with in line with our school complaints policy.
+If you have any questions or concerns about the special educational needs provision for your child at Mansel Primary, please contact our school SENDCo (Miss Natasha Scott).
+Any complaints relating to special educational needs provision at Mansel Primary in the first instance, should be directed to our SENDCo (Miss Natasha Scott) and will be dealt with in line with our school complaints policy.
 This can be accessed via our Policy Section.

 Support and contact information